 top of page

-the system to others.
+to others.
 I'm really proud and excited to be able to share this as I think it offers a really important drug free intervention for children and adults who struggle with trauma, anxiety, processing, emotional and postural challenges.

-RMTi is essentially a floor based movement program, deceptively simple but deeply effective.
-It uses repeated, rocking movements that stimulate different areas of the body to target different retained primitive reflexes to encourage them to integrate into the central nervous system.
+Primitive reflexes are movement patterns that babies make, so to encourage these reflexes to integrate we can use a floor based movement program, deceptively simple but deeply effective.
+Using repeated, rocking movements that stimulate different areas of the body to target different retained primitive reflexes to encourage them to integrate into the central nervous system.
 It uses passive (where the subject lies still and is moved by someone else), active (where the subject moves themselves), and kneeling & sitting movements.
-It also uses pre-birth movements which can be passive or active and replicate the movements made a baby in the womb.
-Isometric pressure where the subject gently pushes against resistance and helps to re-educate the muscles and hand and foot massage which works specifically on retained .reflexes there.
+It also uses movements that mimic the movements of a baby in utero, which can be passive or active.
+Isometric pressure where the subject gently pushes against resistance and helps to re-educate the muscles and hand and foot massage which works specifically on retained reflexes there.

-These repeated rhythmic movements build new neural connections between brain cells, allow sections in the brain to increases connectivity and speed of processing and integrate primitive reflexes.
+These repeated rhythmic movements build new neural connections between brain cells, allow sections in the brain to increase connectivity and speed of processing and integrate primitive reflexes.
 Primitive reflexes are movement patterns that live in the central nervous system and compel us to move or freeze at our earliest stages of development.
 They have a role to play, either keeping us safe, helping us to be born, find food, roll over, sit, crawl and eventually walk.
 If these don't develop and integrate as they should, the cause particular developmental issues.
 More information here.
 Better connections through the brain stem allow better sensory processing, better connections through the limbic system allow better emotional control, better connections through the cerebellum allow better control over movement and memory and better control through the pre-frontal cortex allows better decision making and impulse control.

 The consequences of this is it makes life EASIER to function.
 It gives choices in how to behave rather than the red mist of the limbic system being in control, focus & concentration improves, writing, speech and language improves, posture, stamina, proprioception, fine and gross motor skills improve, anxiety, sensory processing improves.
 School and sports performance improves, restlessness, bedwetting, tics and tremors improve.